 King’s Forge: Gold

 The Gold expansion for King’s Forge is a small box that manages to perk up the base game way more that its tiny footprint suggests.
 Contained inside are a stack of new items to craft, new gather cards that provide some much needed variety, a bunch of scenarios that alter the rules and game experience, and, of course, some gold dice – a wild element that’s as rare and valuable as you might imagine.
 It’s a great, hassle free expansion, essentially a no-brainer if you like the base game which is exactly what an expansion should be.
-Stay tuned to Meeple Mountain for a full review of King’s Forge and the Gold expansion coming in the near future.
+Read a review of King’s Forge and a review of King’s Forge: Gold expansion.

 Publisher: Game Salute